-- Students will receive one letter grade reduction after missing more than two a. weeks of classes. - b.
-Students who miss more than one month of classes will fail the course. - The absences allowed prior to a grade reduction are designed to allow for c. emergencies and illnesses and are not designed for indiscriminate use. - d.
-Administrative excuses are granted only when a student is on official university business and has received approval in advance from the university administration. - Students are expected to be prompt for classes. e. - f.
-Students are expected to remain for the entire class session. - Leaving early without permission constitutes an absence. g. - 5.
-Leaving early without permission constitutes an absence. - The Disability Service Center, in compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act, assures that no qualified individual with a disability will be denied reasonable accommodations based upon the individual's needs.
+- a.
+Students will receive one letter grade reduction after missing more than two weeks of classes. - b.
+Students who miss more than one month of classes will fail the course. - c.
+The absences allowed prior to a grade reduction are designed to allow for emergencies and illnesses and are not designed for indiscriminate use. - d.
+Administrative excuses are granted only when a student is on official university business and has received approval in advance from the university administration. - e.
+Students are expected to be prompt for classes. - f.
+Students are expected to remain for the entire class session. - g.
+Leaving early without permission constitutes an absence. - 5.
+Leaving early without permission constitutes an absence.

+The Disability Service Center, in compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act, assures that no qualified individual with a disability will be denied reasonable accommodations based upon the individual's needs.
 It is the responsibility of the student to contact the Disability Service Center and properly register for these services.
-For more information, call 918.495.7018 or go to www.studentresources.oru.edu. - B. Course Policies and Procedures
+For more information, call 918.495.7018 or go to www.studentresources.oru.edu.

+C. Course Policies and Procedures

-Evaluation Procedures 1.
+1. Evaluation Procedures

 a.
 Grading:

-Take home exams (2) 20%

-Integration Paper 15%

-Project: Power Point 20%

-Mid-term Examination 20%

-Final Examination 25%

-b.
+Three exams (3) 300 points Integration Paper 150 points Project: Power Point 100 points Final Examination 100 points b.
 Grading scale:

 A=90%-100%

 B=80%-89%

-C=709 %-79%

-D=609 %-69%

-F=Bel ow 60%
+F=Below 60%

-- 2. Whole Person Assessment Requirements - All students entering the seminary are required to enroll in PRF 059a. ePortfolio: Whole Person Assessment, which provides specific training to develop the skills needed to create an ePortfolio.

-- b.
-WPA requirements for this course: - No artifact required - 3.
+- 2. Whole Person Assessment Requirements - All students entering the seminary are required to enroll in PRF 059- ePortfolio: Whole Person Assessment, which provides specific training to develop the skills needed to create an ePortfolio. - b.
+WPA requirements for this course: No artifact required - 3.
 Other Policies and/or Procedures: Students are expected to: - a.
 Complete reading and assignments prior to class sessions.
 Class procedures include discussion, case studies, application, and integration of textual material. - b.
 Write an integration paper that integrates information from Santrock with the faith development theories of Powers - c.
-Complete 2 unit tests, a mid term examination and a final examination.
-Unit exams will be over assigned reading.
-They will be take-home assignments and will be composed of several questions from which students may choose the items to which they wish to respond.
-Students are expected to use textual materials during the exams. - d.
+Complete all exams online via D2L.
+No collaboration allowed.
+Exams will be available on Monday of February 13, March 6th, April 10th and Final Exam week and due by Friday at 11:59pm of that week.
+Each exam will last 2.5 hours. - d.
 Select one age group (early childhood, children, youth, adult) and prepare a power point including key developmental theories and theorists.
 Think about it as a teaching tool to present your discoveries to a group of teachers or caregivers.
 Needs to be at least 20 slides in length. - e.
-With an exemption for emergencies, missing a unit examination will be assessed a significant penalty (10 points for each day taken late) and will not be closely related to the study guide since an alternative exam is necessary.
+With an exemption for emergencies, missing an examination will be assessed a significant penalty (10 points for each day taken late) and will not be closely related to the study guide since an alternative exam is necessary.
 It should be taken prior to the next class period unless permission is given otherwise.
 Modifications to the final examination schedule can only be made through the Dean's office. - f.
 Silence and put away cellphones in class. - g.
 Communicate with the professor in person, or by way of e-mail or phone message if an absence from class becomes necessary, or if the student may need access to his or her cell phone. - h.
 The course requirements given in this syllabus do not automatically constitute the course requirements if an incomplete is granted.

-VI.
-COURSE CALENDAR
+COURSE CALENDAR VI.